Jlde54/react-datalist/README.md

 ## Development

-To install dependencies and run the project locally: npm install npm run dev
+To install dependencies and run the project locally :
+- npm install
+- npm run dev

-To build the library: npm run build
+To build the library :
+- npm run build

 ## License